tum-esm/utils/docs/pages/api-reference.md

 def append(x: float) -> None
 ```

-appends an element to the list
+Appends an element to the list.

 ##### `get`